mfornos/glaze-http/README.md

 Jar packages will appear under _module-name_/target/ directories.
 For more information see [fork a repo help](https://help.github.com/articles/fork-a-repo).

+Note that __glaze-defaults__ is required to hook the default providers.

 _Soon available at Maven Central_.

 ## The Basics